xlnsresearch/xlns/xlnstorch/README.md

 - Implement more transformer layers.
 - Improve support for saving and loading LNSTensor weights, and copying weights between torch and xlnstorch.
-- Rework float64 storage to bitcast rather than reinterpret types.
 - Implement more layers in the C++ backend.
 - Implement positive and negative infinity sentinel values.
 - Improve type and shape checks/error messages.